bhchou/chtseg/README.md

 github.com/spf13/viper
 github.com/urfave/cli
 github.com/go-sql-driver/mysql
+github.com/mattn/go-sqlite3
 ```
+Note the `github.com/mattn/go-sqlite3` needs some other process to be installed correctly, please
+see its document in github

-A copy of mysql/mariaDB is required for words references.
-Other DBs including
+A copy of mysql/mariaDB or sqlite3 db file is required for words references.
-sqlite will be supported in future version.

 Before using chtseg, a collection of Chinese words with its apperance count must be
 supported as a mysql table.
-Please refer to the files in `db` folder about the schema
+Please refer to the files in `db` folder about the two necessary
-and there is a big sample collection of words abstracted in serval Taiwan EC websites.
+tables schema and there is a big sample collection of words abstracted in serval Taiwan EC websites.

-If your mysql installation is permenant, you can create `config.yml` file to meet your
+If your mysql installation or sqlite3 db file is permenant, you can create `config.yml` file to meet your
 installation.
 Please see `config.yml.sample` for reference.

 ## Usage